 With time, lots of time, and a friend like you, as a companion, the person will eventually find value in living.
 A word of caution is warranted here; if the grieving person hints, shows signs or talks of hurting themselves, seek professional help!
 Our country has become more sensitive to mental health concerns, and intervention is now recognized as a positive action, in the care for someone in crisis.

-Call or email us for a free book, Understanding Your Grief, by Alan D. Wolfelt, Ph.D.
+Call, email or stop by for a visit, we are located right on the McKeesport and White Oak border for a free book, Understanding Your Grief, by Alan D. Wolfelt, Ph.D.
 Whether you are a grieving person or a caregiver, it will help you through the journey.
 In addition to the book, below are group listings, where people can come together, to share and receive help with the pain of having a loved-one die.